SamVanTassel/dbdm/README.md

 ## Further Development

 Universal controls: tempo, swing, effects.

-Per-step controls: velocity, ratchet, probability Expanded capabilities: Melodic sequencer in addition to drums
+Per-step controls: velocity, ratchet, probability

+Expanded capabilities: Melodic sequencer in addition to drums, ability to change number of steps per track to create polyrhythms

 ## Known Issues

-Changing the kit while drum machine is playing causes a buffer error.
-Possibly due to async call to get mp3 source for drum sounds, needs more investigation.
+Starting a player before a player has stopped (setting notes on/off at the wrong time, double-clicking the mute button) leads to app crash.
+Need to throttle Player.start() calls

+Step change is not always consistent, ie tempo changes a bit at seemingly random times.
+Need to investigate cleanup after stopping/starting tone.transport to ensure there is only one step loop occuring at a time.